 Protecting your pets from these threats is super simple.
 Here are some steps:

-2. Pets Should be Kept Inside and Contained for Everyone’s Safety:
+2. Leave Pets Inside and Contained for Everyone’s Safety

 Even the most friendly and agreeable pets can become uneasy by costumed strangers approaching their home.
 For outside pets, this can be even more alarming because of their natural instinct to protect the yard.
 For everyone’s safety, it’s best to keep your pet inside and in a contained environment where they can feel safe.
 Pets can become spooked and even try to escape in a panic.
 This would really ruin your holiday fun, and potentially put your pet’s life in danger.
 Dogs can sometimes become aggressive unexpectedly when their environment changes, so keeping them back away from the door also ensures your guests are safe.